Golf on USA

 Golf on USA is the umbrella title for USA Network's coverage of the PGA Tour and other golf events. in the United States.

-USA Network's own coverage of the PGA Tour ended after the 2006 season.
-USA also covered the early rounds of The Masters Tournament from 1982 until 2007.
-The network also carried the Ryder Cup Matches in some form from 1989 until 2010, except for the 2008 event.
+USA covered the early rounds of The Masters Tournament from 1982 until 2007.
+The network also regularly broadcasts the Ryder Cup Matches, regularly from 1989 until 2006, as well as overflow coverage in 2010, returning to regular coverage in 2023.

+USA Network covered regular-season PGA Tour events from 1996 through 2006.

-Beginning in 2022, USA returned to golf coverage, airing NBC's early round coverage of The Open Championship, U.S. Open, and their women's counterparts, replacing Golf Channel.
+From 2022 to 2025, USA returned to golf coverage, airing NBC's early round coverage of The Open Championship, U.S. Open, and their women's counterparts, replacing Golf Channel.

 Coverage overview

-USA was also, separately, the cable home of the Masters Tournament from 1982 to 2007.
-USA's sister network, Universal HD, broadcast The Masters in high-definition (one of the first golf tournaments to ever hold that distinction).

-The Masters Tournament
+1980s

 The USA Network began first and second round Masters coverage in 1982, which was also produced by the CBS production team.
 This was the first ever cable coverage for one of the golf majors.
 Initially, the USA Network provided Thursday and Friday coverage for 2 hours live each day along with a prime time replay.
-In 1995, USA expanded the Thursday/Friday coverage to 2.5 hours each day.
-In 2003 and 2004, both CBS and USA televised the Masters commercial-free.
-In 2005, USA increased the Thursday/Friday coverage to 3 hours.

-Other events covered by USA

 The Shark Shootout, which began in 1989 as the RMCC Invitational, was originally broadcast in the United States by the USA Network and CBS, with USA broadcasting the first round on a tape-delayed basis, and CBS handling the second round live.
 Not all the country saw the final round live, as CBS' commitment to the NFL only allowed part of the country to see the round as it takes place, with the rest of the U.S. seeing the event beginning at 4 p.m.
 Eastern Time.
 In 2007, the event was moved to December, and was broadcast live by both Golf Channel and NBC.

-Bob Hope Chrysler Classic - From 2003 to 2006, USA Network covered the early action.
-Prior to 2007, USA and ESPN/ABC consistently covered all four courses used for the event, with the primary camera crew covering PGA West, but live coverage still emanating from the other courses.
-However, when Golf Channel took over coverage, the network only assigned live coverage to PGA West (both the Palmer and Nicklaus courses).
-All other courses used did not receive live coverage at all, with an hourly highlights package sent in and played, but none of it live.
-This has been the approach consistently taken by Golf Channel in regards to tournaments with multiple courses, including the Pebble Beach National Pro-Am and the Walt Disney World Golf Classic.
-However, since NBC has taken over the production of PGA Tour events on Golf Channel, coverage of all courses on multi-course events has returned.
+1990s

+In 1995, USA expanded the Masters Thursday/Friday coverage to 2.5 hours each day.